European regulations and their implementation at national level

 To prepare for the transfers of balancing, RTE has begun to assess the existing situation, presenting the issues and proposing initial areas for change.
 These proposals are presented in a Green Paper entitled “French electricity system balancing roadmap” in a short version.

 System Operation Guideline (SOGL)

 The European regulation System Operation Guideline entered into force on 14 September 2017.
 It defines the security rules and requirements for operating the interconnected electricity grid to build common bases for a transition to a more harmonised power system operation between countries and a truly integrated supply-demand balance market at European level.

 The System Operation Guideline is structured around the following three main themes (1) operational security, (2) operational planning, and (3) load frequency control and reserves.

 This last part directly interacts with the security model (based on the margin monitoring principle) and the current national supply-demand balance management model.
 In particular, the SOGL requires TSOs to establish the conditions and methodologies defining the operating rules and the roles and responsibilities of the European TSOs within the Continental Europe Synchronous Area.

 In accordance with Article 118 of the SOGL Regulation, TSOs of the Continental Europe Synchronous Area have developed a synchronous area operational agreement called the Synchronous Area Framework Agreement (SAFA) which entered into force on 14 April 2019.
 This agreement contains the common proposals that have been approved by European regulators:

-In accordance with Article 119 of the SOGL, RTE has developed a Load-Frequency Control Block operational agreement (LFC block) in force since 14 June 2019, defining the operational rules and responsibilities within the LFC block and meeting the requirements of SOGL.
+In accordance with Article 119 of the SOGL, RTE has developed a Load-Frequency Control Block operational agreement (LFC block), defining the operational rules and responsibilities within the LFC block and meeting the requirements of SOGL.
 This operational agreement, which has a supporting document, consists of two parts: